The Productivity Commission has completed its inquiry into transitioning to a low-emissions economy and presented its

 - Establish a comprehensive and durable climate change policy framework, including separate legislated long-term targets for short- and long-lived gases; a series of successive emissions budgets; and an independent Climate Change Commission;

 - Reform the New Zealand Emissions Trading Scheme and apply some form of emissions pricing to methane from agriculture and waste;

 - Devote significantly more resources to low-emissions innovation and technology to account for the long timeframes involved in bringing innovative ideas to fruition.

 The report also recommends a suite of other policy reforms to help drive the transition.
 These include introducing emissions standards for newly registered vehicles, a feebate scheme to accelerate the uptake of EVs, and mandatory climate-related financial disclosures.

 The Low-emissions economy final report has been presented to the Government and we look forward to the response.

 An independent evaluation of the Commission’s performance has been undertaken to understand whether the inquiry had the right focus, the right process, whether the engagement and delivery of message was effective, and analysis, findings and recommendations were of high quality.
-The following evaluation results are available to download - focus group and participant survey.
+The following evaluation results are available to download - expert review, focus group and participant survey.
 An independent expert review is also being undertaken and the report will be available here in January.